-We have performed a limited review for the accompanying consolidated statement of financial position of Egypt Kuwait Holding Company - An Egyptian Joint Stock Company subject to the provisions of Investment Incentives & Guarantees Law - as of March 31, 2018 and the related consolidated statements of income, comprehensive income, changes in equity and cash flows for the three-month then ended, and a summary of significant accounting policies and other explanatory notes.
+We have reviewed the accompanying consolidated statement of financial position of Egypt Kuwait Holding Company - An Egyptian Joint Stock Company subject to the provisions of Investment Incentives & Guarantees Law -, ("the Company") as of June 30, 2018 and the related consolidated statements of income, comprehensive income, changes in equity and cash flows for the six -month period then ended, and a summary of significant accounting policies and other explanatory notes.
 Management is responsible for the preparation and fair presentation of these interim consolidated financial statements in accordance with Egyptian Accounting Standards.
-Our responsibility is to express a conclusion on these interim consolidated financial statements based on our review.
+Our responsibility is to express a conclusion on these consolidated interim financial statements based on our limited review.